 Certified Health Education Specialist (CHES): Students who successfully complete the bachelor’s degree can take the CHES exam — a national voluntary certification recommended by numerous health employers.
 The CHES designation after a health educator’s name is a highly recognized and valued indication of professional competency and commitment to continued professional development.

-Bachelor's degrees in Health Education & Behavior are also available online.
+Bachelor's degrees in the Department of Health Education & Behavior are also available online.
 Click HERE to learn more.